 The kitchen – seriously how much of a Mom’s time is spent here?
 For me, it’s where my three year old’s education primarily takes place.
 Eg. “We need six cups of flour, count with me: one, two, three…” Or there’s learning the colors with fruits and veggies: “What color is the banana?
 And the avocado?
 Yum!”
-For us, it’s also a great place for my children to pick up green habits.
+For us, it’s also a great place for my children to pick up greener kitchen habits.

 In the New York Times Bestseller “The Green Book,” authors Elizabeth Rogers and Thomas M. Kostigen outline keys areas for everyday living that will bring the biggest impact to our planet.
 I love this book, but their bit on the kitchen is especially useful.
 Of course there’s information about composting (remember, we discussed that, huzzah!), running full loads for your dishwasher, eating left overs (mmmm, Thanksgiving), and taking advantage of Energy Star Appliances.

 But did you ever think about the importance of using cold water for your garbage disposal?
 (That is, of course, when you’re not composting.)
 Or the importance of using the right-size pot on the stove?
 Rogers and Kostigen estimate “you could save about $36 annually for an electric range or $18 for a gas range.”
 Saving money, and saving the planet!
 Apparently, “five percent of the energy bought and used per person in the United States is for preparing and cooking food.
 Over a year, this exceeds twice the energy a person in Africa uses to power everything in his or her life.”
 Eeek…